kkhuang1201/Expense-Reimbursement-System/README.md

 * Maven
 * Git

+##Features

-## List of features ready and opportunities for future development
+List of features ready:

 * An Employee can login
 * An Employee can view the Employee Homepage